Operation Crucible at the Finborough Theatre

 All in all an excellent performance.
 But why this subject?
 And why now?
 At first, the Sheffield Blitz doesn’t seem to be entirely relevant.
 However, perhaps Knowles feels as though an exploration of fear and morale is vital in today’s anxiety-driven world.
 Maybe he is asking us to look to the past to recognise the importance of camaraderie and friendship.
 In this, he certainly succeeds.

-Operation Crucible runs at the Finborough Theatre until 17th December 2013, for further information or to book visit here.
+Operation Crucible is at the Finborough Theatre until 17th December 2013.
+For further information or to book visit the theatre’s website here.